 We are extremely lucky to have a hydrotherapy pool on site.
 We use this pool to teach our pupils to swimming and for specific hydrotherapy for our more complex pupils.
-The hydrotherapy pool to kept at 34 degrees and the air temperature at 35 degrees.
+The hydrotherapy pool to kept at 34 degrees.

 The school is committed to high-quality swimming provision, recognising the opportunities it offers our children to develop confidence, skills and fitness as well as enjoy and achieve.
 We have always allocated significant resources and time to ensure all of the children have a weekly swim.